 - University Services Committee

 - Sub-Committee on Dining

 Comprised of 24 freshman representatives (two from each residential college) the Freshman Class Council is the primary student government body representing the freshmen.
 The FCC is responsible for planning major events such as the Freshman Olympics, Freshman Barbecue, and the Freshman Dance.
 FCC also updates the Unofficial Freshman Handbook each year.
 The chairs of last year were Gabriel Perez '20 and Aadit Vyas '20.

 The Sophomore Class Council (SoCo) is dedicated to improving the student life of sophomores.
 Responsibilities of the Council include the planning of class wide events and working on pertinent issues (e.g. advising reform, career opportunities).
 The council is composed of two representatives from each residential college and a president who is elected by the sophomore class each April.
 The current president of SoCo is Yesenia Chavez '20.

 Junior Class Council

 The Junior Class Council (JCC) consists of two representatives from each residential college.
 The JCC’s responsibilities vary largely due to the diverse interests its members are charged to represent.
 Past initiatives have included the creation of an online database of internships across a number of different fields in conjunction with Undergraduate Career Services.
 Last year, the JCC also partnered with the Association of Yale Alumni (AYA) and began a program of successful career workshops, bringing in alumni from a variety of backgrounds who were able to offer career advice to juniors.
 Perennial favorite JCC social events are the Beer Olympics and the Yale-Princeton Tailgate.
 The junior class elects a president to lead the council each April.
-The current JCC President is Roger Lopez '18.
+The current JCC President is Julia Tobin '19.